Shabani005/stupid-bpe/README.md

 # The most stupid BPE implementation to ever exist

 > [!CAUTION]
-> DO NOT USE THIS IF YOU ARE LOOKING FOR A SERIOUS SOLUTION, IT **WILL** CRASH YOUR SERVER
+> DO NOT USE THIS IF YOU ARE LOOKING FOR A SERIOUS SOLUTION, IT **WILL** CRASH YOUR COMPUTER

 ```console
   gcc -o bpe bpe.c